mholling/nswtopo/README.markdown

 You can customise the appearance of the UTM grid and labels if you desire:

     grid:
       interval: 1000                 # interval between grid lines (1000 metres by default)
       width: 0.1                     # width in millimetres of the marked lines on the map
       label-spacing: 5               # number of gridlines between successive labels
+      labels:
-      fontsize: 7.8           # font size (in points) of the grid labels
+        font-size: 2.75              # font size (in mm) of the grid labels
-      family: Arial Narrow
+        font-family: 'Arial Narrow'  # font family for the labels

+Grid labels are rendered periodically across the map at an interval determined by `label-spacing`.
+Setting the `label-spacing` value to `false` will instead cause the grid labels to be positioned along the four edges of the map.

 ## Declination

 This layer marks magnetic north lines on the map, and is useful for rogaining maps.
-The magnetic declination angle for the map centre is automatically retrieved from the Geoscience Australia website.
+The magnetic declination angle for the map centre is automatically retrieved from an [NOAA online calculator](http://www.ngdc.noaa.gov/geomag-web/#declination).
 (Override by specifying an `angle: ` value.)
 Specify spacing and rendering for the magnetic declination lines.

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres
       width: 0.1              # width of the marked lines on the map, in millimetres
-      colour: black           # colour of magnetic declination lines (as a hex triplet or web colour)
+      stroke: darkred         # colour of magnetic declination lines (as a hex triplet or web colour)
+      arrows: 150             # spacing in mm of directional arrows (set to 'false' for no arrows)

 ## Controls